rezamarzban/openfoam211-docker/README.md

 sudo systemctl status docker
 ```

-For other OS see https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04 and choose from list.
+For other OS see guide in https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04 and choose your OS drop-down menu.

 ## How-to
 ###### Note that you may need to mark the install and start scripts as executable.